donnelldj/XRAY_VIEW_SYNTHESIS/README.md

    The AP image is expanded into a 3D volume by replication along the Y axis, producing a tensor of shape `(Z, Y, X)`.

 3. **Latent CT Prediction**
-   A compact 3D U-Net operates on a downsampled (latent) version of the backprojected volume to predict a CT-like latent representation.
+   A compact 3D U-Net operates on a downsampled (latent) version of the backprojected volume to predict a latent representation.
 Supervision is provided by CT data.

 4. **Forward Projection**
-   The predicted CT volume is projected into a LAT view by averaging along the X axis, followed by a fixed orientation transform.
+   The predicted volume is projected into a LAT view by averaging along the X axis, followed by a fixed orientation transform.

 5. **Evaluation and Visualization**
    - **Quantitative:** PSNR and SSIM